 Over 8 sessions, our youth advocates strengthen their advocacy, public speaking, problem solving, and critical thinking skills through intensive trainings, while engaging meaningfully with public officials, community leaders and youth from across the Louisville Metro Region.
 Research shows that youth engagement both reduces the likelihood of interpersonal violence and delinquency as well as promotes the development of positive youth competencies and emotional well-being.

-In 2016 Metro Youth Advocates brought together 100 students from 28 different zip codes and 24 different high schools.
+Our 2017 Metro Youth Advocates Program engaged 75 youth advocates from across the Louisville Metro area..
 These leaders will form the backbone of the next generation of community leaders in Louisville.
-Learn more about the 2016 cohort.

 For more information, please contact Ime Okpokho with the YMCA of Greater Louisville at firstname.lastname@example.org.